QuanTRuong-dev/Smart_Greenhouse_dtb-backend/README.md

 🚀 Setup & Installation
 Step 1: Spin up Database & MQTT Broker

-Open your terminal in the project folder and run: pip install -r requirements.txt Compose docker: docker-compose up -d
+Open your terminal in the project folder and run: docker-compose up -d

 Step 2: Access Database Management (pgAdmin)
 To view raw data and logs, open your browser and go to: